-Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial or operating decisions.
-In the opinion of the board of directors, the parties referred to in the schedule accompanying this note are related parties under IAS 24 "Related Party Disclosures".
-All related party transactions have been carried out within the normal course of business.
+In the opinion of the board of directors, the parties referred to in the schedule accompanying this note are related parties as defined by IAS 24 "Related Party Disclosures".
+All related party transactions have been carried out within the normal course of business, and are disclosed in the table below.

-LGT Group Foundation, Vaduz, is the controlling shareholder of LGT Capital Partners (Ireland) Ltd., Dublin, which is entitled to a fee from the Subsidiaries (1.5 per cent of net assets in US Dollar before deduction of the accrual of the performance fee) and a performance fee.
+LGT Group Foundation, Vaduz, is the controlling shareholder of LGT Capital Partners (Ireland) Ltd., Dublin, which is entitled to a management fee from the Subsidiaries (1.5 per cent of net assets in US Dollar before deduction of the accrual of the performance fee) and a performance fee.